Are you planning to visit Liberia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Liberia.

 Power plug adapter needed in Liberia?

 In Liberia the power plug sockets are of type A, B and F. Check out the following pictures.
-When living in the United States of America you need a power plug adapter for sockets type F. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+When living in India you need a power plug adapter for sockets type A, B and F.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Liberia?